Geography of China: Xinjiang-Mongolia

 Besides Mt.
 Everest and K2, the other 9 of the world's 17 tallest peaks on China's western borders are: Lhotse (8516 m, 4th highest), Makalu (8485 m, 5th), Cho Oyu (8188 m, 6th), Gyachung Kang (7952 m, 15th) of the Himalayas on the border with Nepal and Gasherbrum I (8080 m, 11th), Broad Peak (8051 m, 12th), Gasherbrum II (8035 m, 13th), Gasherbrum III (7946 m, 16th) and Gasherbrum IV (7932 m, 17th) of the Karakorum on the border with Pakistan.
 The tallest peak entirely within China is Shishapangma (8013 m, 14th) of the Tibetan Himalayas in Nyalam County of Tibet Autonomous Region.
 In all, 9 of the 14 mountain peaks in the world over 8,000 m are in or on the border of China.
 Another notable Himalayan peak in China is Namchabarwa (7782 m, 28th), near the great bend of the Yarlungtsanpo (upper Brahmaputra) River in eastern Tibet, and considered to be the eastern anchor of the Himalayas.

 Outside the Himalayas and Karakorum, China's tallest peaks are Kongur Tagh (7649 m, 37th) and Muztagh Ata (7546 m, 43rd) in the Pamirs of western Xinjiang, Gongga Shan (7556 m, 41st) in the Great Snowy Mountains of western Sichuan; and Tömür Shan (7439 m, 60th), the highest peak of Tian Shan, on the border with Kyrgyzstan.

 Southwestern regions

+This region, like the entire Yangzi Valley, has an abundance of water, wetlands, and hot and humid summers.
+The Pacific Ocean's warm current creates milder winter temperatures than in the interior.
+In addition the nearby Huangshan and Wuyi mountiains are favorable for crops while the lowlands typically have aquaculture (rice, shrimp, ducks, and so on).
+Mild climates and abundant rainfall enable farmers to raise three or more crops each year.

 Southwestern China is a transition between eastern plains and the high Tibetan plateau; the region is largely mountainous.